 Click the links below to find more information:

-The Office of ROPE offers cultural diversity training to students, faculty, professionals and staff.
+The Office of Educational Outreach and Health Careers Development offers cultural diversity training to students, faculty, professionals and staff.
 The purpose of these trainings is to build awareness on how cultural differences profoundly impact people in organizations; motivate participants to rethink their behavior and attitudes toward others; allow participants to examine their own biases and focus on how they perceive differences; examine how stereotypes are developed, barriers created, and misunderstandings magnified; and to identify diversity issues internally which must be addressed.